Posted in Mental Health Tips, Study Tips & Techniques

 • Original NBI Clearance

-• Original and Photocopy of Marriage Certificate NSO (for married female)
+• Original and Photocopy of Marriage Certificate

 2. Go to the Legal Division (2nd Floor, Main Bldg) for notarization